jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-commands-ref.md

 # SLURM COMMANDS
 Here are links to online copies of the manual pages for commands.
-If we're written a page with advice about using the command, use the (local) link.
+If we've written a page with advice about using the command, use the (local tips ) link.

 ## Locally Written Tools
 slurmpic: Essential program for getting cluster status info.
 Use -h option to see essential usage details.